Misinformation is rife online and working out the truth can be difficult. Don’t worry, we’re here to help.

 This article was last updated 09/09/2024.

-Article written by Saffron Barham, Cancer Council Australia and reviewed by Associate Professor Carolyn Ee, Principal Fellow, NICM Health Research Institute
+Article reviewed by: Associate Professor Carolyn Ee, Principal Fellow, NICM Health Research Institute